sealtd-robotics/Stride_Plotting_GUI/Readme.md

 Looking at Plots
 ---
-The 'Select/Plot Path', 'Plot Y vs X', and 'Subplot Y vs X' buttons all use 'matplotlib' interactive plots to show data.
+The 'Select/Plot Path', 'Plot Y vs X', and 'Subplot Y vs X' buttons all use 'Matplotlib' interactive plots to show data.
 You can hover your mouse over an icon to see what it does, and they are also described below:

 - Clicking the home button will reset the view of the plot to its original view.
 <br/>

-- The left and right arrow keys will allow you scroll throught the different views of the plot you have used (For example if you have zoomed in you can click the left arrow to zoom back out and then click the right arrow to zoom back in again).
+- The left and right arrow keys will allow you scroll through the different views of the plot you have used (For example if you have zoomed in you can click the left arrow to zoom back out and then click the right arrow to zoom back in again).
 <br/>

 - The 4 way arrow will allow you to pan or zoom in/out of the figure.
 Once this icon is selected, left click and drag to pan and right click and drag to zoom.
 <br/>

 - The magnifying glass with allow you to zoom in to an area of the plot using a rectangle.
-Omce the icon is selected, Left click and drag on the plot to create a rectangle on where you want to zoom in.
+Once the icon is selected, Left click and drag on the plot to create a rectangle on where you want to zoom in.
 <br/>

 - The 3 lines with dots will allow you to configure options for subplots, such as borders and spacing.
 <br/>

-- The line graph icon will allow you to set several axis and curve paramaters, such as axis start and end values, labels, scale, line styles, and markers.
+- The line graph icon will allow you to set several axis and curve parameters, such as axis start and end values, labels, scale, line styles, and markers.

     * Note: This button does not appear on linux for me (Matplotlib version 3.5.2).
 I'm not sure why.
 <br/>